turingschool-examples/fitlit-starter-kit/README.md

 - Adding data points using post to our data model such as a sleep data point or an activity for a current date.

 ## Technologies
 This project used JavaScript, HTML, and CSS primarily.
+Test driven development using Mocha and Chai was also used.
 Additional technologies learned specifically for this project included Webpack, Chart.js, and making network requests to fetch information from an API.

 ## Contributors
 This project was built by a group of three Front End Engineering students at Turing School of Software and Design: